GeoSensorWebLab/gsw-chef/terraform/sensorthings-indexer/README.markdown

 $ terraform apply
 ```

-Next, package the Lambda application (in our case, the Node.js schema.org indexer) and upload to S3:
+The run may fail due to the application not being uploaded to S3 yet.
+Package the Lambda application (in our case, the Node.js schema.org indexer) and upload to S3:

 ```
 $ cd path/to/indexer